The Complete Guide to Learn Thai and the Thai Alphabet

 The nasal vowels are pronounced through your nose, as in "la."
 These six nasal vowels are: ɑ, ɛ, æ, œ, and ʌ.

-The Thai language has a total of 44 consonants, which are divided into three groups.
-These consonants are classified according to their pronunciation in the mouth: อักษร (Aksara) or consonant letters, เ๓-๓๕ (Vowels) and ส ห อ (Sara Haha), or vowels.
+The Thai language has 44 consonants, which are divided into three groups.
+These consonants are classified according to their pronunciation in the mouth: อักษร (Aksara) or consonant letters,เ๓-๓๕ (Vowels) and ส ห อ (Sara Haha), or vowels.

 Thai has 32 vowel symbols, which can be divided into short and long.
 Short vowel symbols consist of 10 characters, and long vowel symbols comprise 22.